Plugin structure

 ) is the module responsible for extending Drovp, and is loaded inside the Electron's renderer process.

-Current Electron version: 15.3.3
+Current Electron version: 32.1.2

-This also comes with a pretty big limitation that it has to be a CommonJS module, and CAN'T even use dynamic import()
+It has to be a CommonJS module, and CAN'T even use dynamic import()

 // package.json:main file